tomjkidd/hello-cljs/doc/chapter_001_the_happy_path.md

 ## Web Server

-Compojure was used to provide us with a build in web server for our static files that are in resources/public.
+Compojure was used to provide us with a built in web server for our static files that are in resources/public.

 Run the server with the following command: